The AstroSat UV Deep Field South-V: Constraints on the average escape of ionizing photons in the cosmic dusk: Sample selection

 After the manual vetting, the sample comprises 61 galaxies.
 We classify the sources as LyC-leaker candidates or non-detections based on the presence (or absence) of a counterpart and its significance in the F154W-band image.
 For each object in our sample, we perform forced aperture photometry in the F154W band using 1.4$''$ radius circular apertures placed at the object's centroid in the HST F606W band, and assess the flux significance using the noise map from \citet{Saha24}.
 We also take into account the local residual background in the F154W image, discussed in Section \ref{sec:stacking} while estimating the significance.
 Sources with S/N > 2 and having counterparts in both the F154W (probes rest-frame LyC) and N242W (probes rest-frame non-ionizing UV) Source Extractor \citep{Bertin96} generated catalogs in \cite{Saha24} are classified as LyC leaker candidates.
 The rest, we classify as non-detections.

 This results in 8 LyC leaker candidates and 53 non-detections.
-Of the 8 candidates, 7 have been previously reported in \citet{Maulick24, Maulick25}, Maulick et al. (2025b, submitted), and we identify one new candidate (F154W ID: AUDFs\_F15450) from the MUSE WIDE sample (highlighted in the bottom panel in Figure \ref{fig:stamp_images1}).
+Of the 8 candidates, 7 have been previously reported in \citet{Maulick24, Maulick25}, Maulick et al. (2025b, submitted), and we identify one new candidate (F154W ID: AUDFs\_F15450) from the MUSE WIDE sample.
 Additionally, we include 1 more candidate from \citet{Maulick25} in the LyC leaker candidate sample.
 In the final step of our selection, we search for X-ray counterparts by cross-matching our sample with the Chandra Deep Field-South 7 Ms catalog \citep{Luo17}.
 Although some X-ray-detected sources are classified as “Galaxies” in \citet{Luo17}, we conservatively exclude all X-ray detections, as our primary focus is on constraining the LyC escape fraction from star-forming galaxies.
 In total, 11 galaxies from the non-detection sample and 2 from the LyC leaker candidate sample are detected in X-rays, one of the latter classified as a “Galaxy” and the other as an AGN, all of which are removed from further analysis.
 Thus our final sample comprises 42 LyC non-detection galaxies and 7 LyC leaker candidates.
 The distribution of redshifts of this final sample is shown in Figure \ref{fig:z_distbn}.
 The redshift distribution of our sample also traces a previously reported overdensity at $z \sim 1.09$ in the Hubble Ultra Deep Field \citep{Boogard19}.
 7 out of the 42 non-detections and 1 out of the 7 LyC leaker candidates lie within this narrow redshift range of $1.08 < z < 1.10$.
 We display RGB images of the galaxies constructed using the HST F160W (red), F606W (green), and F435W (blue) bands of our sample in Figure \ref{fig:stamp_images1}.
+The newly identified LyC leaker candidate AUDFs\_F15450 in this work is highlighted in the bottom panel in Figure \ref{fig:stamp_images1}.